keras-team/keras/docs/templates/getting-started/faq.md

 model.load_weights('my_model_weights.h5')
 ```

-If you need to load the weights into a *different* architecture (with some layers in common), for instance for fine-tuning or transfer-learning, you can load the weights by *layer name*:
+If you need to load the weights into a *different* architecture (with some layers in common), for instance for fine-tuning or transfer-learning, you can load them by *layer name*:

 ```python
 model.load_weights('my_model_weights.h5', by_name=True)